BlackHC/llmtracer/README.md

 ### Node.JS

-To install Chat Playground, first, make sure you have Node.js installed.
+To be able to run the web app, first, make sure you have Node.js installed.
 You can use `conda` to install Node.js as follows:

 ```
 conda install -c conda-forge nodejs